AdobeDocs/app-builder/src/pages/guides/runtime_guides/logging_monitoring.md

 #### Epsagon

-One tool that made it easy to do this is [Epsagon](https://epsagon.com/?utm_source=adobe.io&utm_medium=referral&utm_campaign=adobe_io_docs).
-Epsagon built an integration for OpenWhisk based systems (I/O Runtime is built on top of the open source project OpenWhisk) that makes super easy to see your activations, errors, latency information and logs in their system.
+One tool that made it easy to do this is [Epsagon](https://epsagon.com).
+Epsagon built an integration for OpenWhisk-based systems like I/O Runtime that simplifies seeing your activations, errors, latency information and logs.
 Check this [guide](https://docs.epsagon.com/docs/openwhisk?utm_source=adobe.io&utm_medium=referral&utm_campaign=adobe_io_docs) or this [video presentation](https://www.youtube.com/watch?v=4iprbivqrxQ&t=1517s) if you want to find more.

 #### New Relic